MayaPosch/NymphCast/README.md

 1. Follow the instructions in the 'Building' section.

 **Player**

+For Windows (x64):

+1. Download and extract the binary release.

+Or (Windows & other platforms):

 1. Build the libnymphcast library in the `src/client_lib` folder using the Makefile in that folder: `make lib`.
 2. Install the newly created library under `lib/` into `/usr/local/lib` or equivalent.